 Try this build -> https://dl.dolphin-emu.org/prs/pr-2075-dolphin-latest-x64.7z

-#31 Updated by Autoran1 almost 4 years ago
+#31 Updated by Autoran1 about 4 years ago

 As isaid before there's the revision in Ishiiruka

 the very next revision breaks those canges, i tried to test it and i've found that those changes are in TextureCacheBase.cpp file,

 Load, Cleanup and MakeRangeDynamic functions since i'm know nothing adout coding, i can't say more precicely, changes in these functions are connected can't test them separately without breaking the emulation